cipriancozma/typescript-fundamentals/Readme.md

 ## Type Guarding

 Type Guarding is a term that refers to the ability to narrow down the type of an object within a certain scope.
 This is usually done by using conditional statements that check the type of an object.

+## Type Predicate

+A type predicate is a function whose return type is a special kind of type that can be used to narrow down types within conditional blocks.